vendrhub/vendr-documentation/content/core/1.0.0/key-concepts/payment-providers.md

 Payment Providers are how Vendr is able to accept multiple different methods of payment on a Site.
 Their job is to provide a standard interface between 3rd party payment gateways and Vendr itself in order to allow the passing of information between the two platforms.

-How these integrations work are usually different per payment gateway, however Vendr Payment Providers provide a flexible interface that should be able to work with most payment gateways.
+How these integrations work is often different per payment gateway, however Vendr Payment Providers provide a flexible interface that should be able to work with most payment gateways.

 ## Example Payment Provider